Athryx/lockcheck/plan.md

 - Fix error messages having long path including whole absolute path
     - ideally it would just be a short path relative to the crate root
 - Include a note section in the error message with the correct order to lock locks

+## Done

+- Analyse functions where guards are passed into
+- Analyse functions guards are returned from
 - Print error messages in order they occur in file, not some random order based on what hashmap iter decides

 # Notes